 Once you’re in your new ad group, you have some default targeting options to choose from.
 Here’s each one with more detail:

-This is most common form of AdWords Display Network targeting.
+This is most common form of Google Ads Display Network targeting.

 It’s contextual keyword targeting (where match types don’t matter) that use your keywords to find URL placements to show your ads that match the content of that placement.

 Let’s say that you’re a landscaping service and you’re trying to use the Display Network to get cheaper leads with the keyword ‘tree stump removal’.

 Your contextual display keyword targeting could have your ad show up on what Google thinks is relevant to you, like these placements:

 What you might not be able to see in the Automatic placements screenshot is that this advertiser’s ad was showing up on an article about an SUV pulling out a tree stump.